diannedejesus/update_contacts/readme.md

 - [] Delete and/or replace the local list of contacts (will erase all data)
 - [] Allow user to add a new entry to historic list (data can be added or disabled/enabled)
     - [additional feature] allow for adding a reason for disabling
+- [ ]Modify the admin view / dashboard
+- [ ]Add input verification to receipt page for after the fact email entry
+- [ ]Possibly track who enter an email after the fact for a receipt but does not want it associated to its account.

 ### Wishlist Feature
 - [ ][additional Feature] Collect submit fails with reason for fail